Improvement and Development Priorities 2023-2024

-This is Elm Grove’s 3 year development plan (2022-2025).
+This is Elm Grove’s 2023-24 development plan.
 Priorities have been agreed as a result of data analysis, professional dialogue, governor input, monitoring and questionnaire feedback.

 The teaching of reading at Elm Grove is centred on the objectives for reading in the Reading Framework – Teaching the Foundations of Literacy (published July 2021) and the 2016 National Curriculum in England: English programmes of study Updated July 2016.